semiologic/sem-seo/readme.txt

 = 2.1.1 =

-- Remove author link code with support now in semiologic-reloaded theme
+- Remove author link code with support now in Semiologic-Reloaded theme

 = 2.1 =